KNX-FM: Top 40/CHR era (2009–2021)

 In early 2009, speculation arose on whether KLSX would be switching formats.
 On February 17, information started to emerge that KLSX was to drop hot talk on February 20 and flip to a top 40 format aimed at younger listeners, taking the "AMP" format that was created by KROQ-FM program director Kevin Weatherly and APD John Michael on the HD2 channel of KCBS-FM.

 The station's main line up of The Adam Carolla Show, Frosty, Heidi and Frank, Danny Bonaduce (in a solo spot known as Broadcasting Bonaduce), The Tom Leykis Show, The Tim Conway Jr. Show, and The John and Jeff Show were all given advance notice of the format shift and afforded the opportunity to host final shows to explain the situation and say their goodbyes.
 "97.1 FM Talk" ended on February 20, 2009 at 5 p.m.
 (Pacific time), giving longtime radio veteran Tom Leykis the final sign-off and the opportunity to "blow up" the station (in reference to a catchphrase used by the show's callers, "Blow me up, Tom!").

 The new format, branded "97.1 AMP Radio", then launched with "Paranoid" by Kanye West featuring Mr Hudson (which coincidentally was also playing on its new rival KIIS-FM at the same time), beginning a commercial-free block of 10,000 songs, similar to the debuts of the current KDAY in 2004 and, in 1989, KQLZ (Pirate Radio).
 The launch of "AMP" marked the first top 40 radio battle in Los Angeles since KPWR switched to a hip hop-heavy rhythmic contemporary format in 1994.
 On June 30, 2009, the station changed its callsign to KAMP to match the new format branding, the call letters having become available when student-run LPFM station KAMP-LP in St. Michael, Alaska went silent on April 20 of that year.
-On July 7, the "-FM" suffix was added, making the calls KAMP-FM, in order to avoid confusion with KAMP (AM), an unlicensed student-run radio station at the University of Arizona, which had for several years been exploring the possibility of starting a LPFM as well which would presumably have revived the KAMP-LP call letters.
+On July 7, the "-FM" suffix was added, making the calls KAMP-FM, to avoid confusion with KAMP (AM), an unlicensed student-run radio station at the University of Arizona, which had for several years been exploring the possibility of starting a LPFM as well which would presumably have revived the KAMP-LP call letters.

 On January 4, 2010, KAMP-FM rounded out their on-air lineup, which featured Carson Daly in mornings, Chris Booker middays, Ted Stryker afternoons, and Casey McCabe at night.
 CBS Radio would later expand the "AMP Radio" brand to Detroit, Boston, Orlando, New York City, Philadelphia, and Dallas.
 As of 2021, all of these stations had dropped the "AMP Radio" brand and flipped to different formats.